codyroot/validate/README.md

 ## Styling
 ### Errorbox
 There are 3 classes available for styling the error messages.
-The Element will be appended to info class span.
+The Element will be appended into the info span.
 **Position:** .info
 **Box Styling:** .errorBox
 **Textcolors:** .errorTrue & .errorFalse